-Every pupil who has been identified as receiving Specialist Provision or has a EHCP (or equivalent) will have a Pupil Passport.
+Every pupil who has been identified as category 2 or above on the Additional Needs Register have a Pupil Passport.
 A member of the SEN team will be responsible for writing and reviewing pupil passports in collaboration with the pupil.